 The Bonds will bear interest at the rates set forth on the inside front cover page of this Official Statement, on the basis of a 360-day year of twelve 30-day months.
-Interest on the Bonds will be payable on January 1 and July 1 of each year, commencing July 1, 2012, to the person in whose name the Bond is registered as of the 15th day of the month next preceding any such interest payment date.
+Interest on the Bonds will be payable on January 1 and July 1 of each year, commencing January 1, 2013, to the person in whose name the Bond is registered as of the 15th day of the month next preceding any such interest payment date.
 Each Bond will bear interest from the later of its date of issuance or the most recent interest payment date to which interest has been paid until the principal amount of such Bond is paid.

-Wells Fargo Bank, National Association, Chicago, Illinois (the "Bond Registrar"), will serve as bond registrar and paying agent for the Bonds.
+Amalgamated Bank of Chicago, Chicago, Illinois (the "Bond Registrar"), will serve as bond registrar and paying agent for the Bonds.
 Principal of and interest on the Bonds will be payable in lawful money of the United States at the designated corporate trust office of the Bond Registrar.

-The Bonds will be initially registered through the book-entry system (the "Book-Entry System") operated by The Depository Trust Company, New York, New York ("DTC").
-Details of payments of the Bonds when in the book-entry form and the Book-Entry System are described below under the subcaption "- Book-Entry System."
-Except as described under the subcaption "- Book-Entry System - General" below, beneficial owners of the Bonds will not receive or have the right to receive physical delivery of Bonds, and will not be or be considered to be the registered owners thereof.
-Accordingly, beneficial owners must rely upon (i) the procedures of DTC and, if such beneficial owner is not a Direct or Indirect

-Participant (as defined below), the Direct or Indirect Participant who will act on behalf of such beneficial owner to receive notices and payments of principal and interest or redemption price of the Bonds and to exercise voting rights, and (ii) the records of DTC and, if such beneficial owner is not a Direct or Indirect Participant, such beneficial owner's Direct or Indirect Participant, to evidence its beneficial ownership of the Bonds.
-So long as DTC or its nominee is the registered owner of the Bonds, references herein to the owners of the Bonds shall mean DTC or its nominee and shall not mean the beneficial owners of such Bonds.
+The Bonds initially are registered through a book-entry only system operated by The Depository Trust Company, New York, New York ("DTC").
+Details of payments of the Bonds when in the bookentry only system are described below under the subcaption "-Book-Entry System."
+Except as described under the subcaption "-Book-Entry System -General "below, beneficial owners of the Bonds will not receive or have the right to receive physical delivery of the Bonds, and will not be or be considered to be the registered owners thereof.
+Accordingly, beneficial owners must rely upon (i) the procedures of DTC and, if such beneficial owner is not a DTC "Direct Participant" or "Indirect Participant" (as defined below), the Direct or Indirect Participant who will act on behalf of such beneficial owner to receive notices and payments of principal and interest or redemption price of the Bonds, and to exercise voting rights and (ii) the records of DTC and, if such beneficial owner is not a Direct or Indirect Participant, such beneficial owner's Direct or Indirect Participant, to evidence its beneficial ownership of the Bonds.
+So long as DTC or its nominee is the registered owner of the Bonds, references herein to Bondholders or registered owners of such Bonds mean DTC or its nominee and do not mean the beneficial owners of such Bonds.
 The laws of some states may require that certain purchasers of securities take physical delivery of such securities in definitive form.
 Such limits and laws may impair the ability to transfer beneficial interests in a Bond.